 *Entrance Screening – Must include: checking for fever and cough (this can be a verbal confirmation), and a confirmation that the child, staff, or any family member has not been exposed to a suspected or confirmed case of COVID-19.

 **Staff Name – The name of any staff member, or adult who comes in contact with the students throughout their day.

-Appendix D
+Appendix C